deep1792/KubePwn/README.md

 ## ❗ License & Usage

+        📝 Licensed under Creative Commons Attribution-NonCommercial 4.0 International License. https://creativecommons.org/licenses/by-nc/4.0/
+        This project is intended for educational and research purposes only.

 > **Kubepwn is NOT licensed for resale or commercial hosting.**
 > It is free to use for personal, academic, research, and internal enterprise learning purposes only.